pgollucci/catalog/packages/catalog/README.md

 We write the tweet ID to a DynamoDB table that will eventually contain all our modules with their metadata and the tweet ID associated with them (for reverse lookup from module to tweet).

+We also have static **FRONTEND** which serves the static pages rendered for each module and eventually a search UX that searches for modules in the catalog's Twitter account.

 ## TODO